Hemingways Nairobi | Nairobi

 Dinner is setup out in the conservancy, under the vast African sky; with sundowners by the fire to start, followed by a three course meal, accompanied by the fantastic sounds of the wilderness at night.

-You are given packets of Seedballs and as you drive or walk on your safari, please throw the seedballs out, one at a time.
+From your wildlife drive vehicle or whilst out on a walk, throw seedballs around that will eventually sprout when the rains come.
 They are encased in a special coating which will activate at the right time for germination.
-Your packet contains approximately 225 indegenous tree, or grass or plant or flower seeds that are critical to the Mara-Serengeti ecosystem.
+Your packet contains approximately 225 indigenous tree, or grass or plant or flower seeds that are critical to the Mara-Serengeti ecosystem.

 We are replenishing the tree species that are endangered in our area.
 Indirectly, we are also supporting species such as elephants, butterflies, bees and other insect life that is key to the biodiversity in this area.
-This year, our aim is to plant 30,000 indigenous trees.
-Your complimentary packet will help us get towards our target, thank you for helping our local ecosystem and helping Cottars become net positive!
+This is a free activity although donations are welcome.
+Thank you for helping our local ecosystem and helping Cottars become net positive!

 Under the vast African sky, while enjoying an evening cocktails by the fire, guests get to enjoy the time-honoured celebration of song and dance by our local Maasai warriors.